AKELASCOUNCIL.COM

 For any event more than 72 hours, BSA requires not only parts A & B of your BSA health record, but also part C.

-If you're generally healthy, it's probably time to do one of those preventative screenings anyway, so get it on the calendar and bring part C to your appointment.
+If you're generally healthy, it's probably time to do one of those preventative screenings anyway, so get it on the calendar and bring part C with you to your appointment to be filled out by the medical professional.

 Share your Skills